 What is the purpose of this Analyst Relations Guide?

-This guide is designed to help you navigate and understand the complex world of industry analysts, providing a comprehensive overview of the Analyst Relations ecosystem.
+This provides you a comprehensive overview of the Analyst Relations ecosystem.

 Who provides the insights in this guide?